 GWEP Coordinating Center

-2019 GWEP AWARDEES ANNOUNCED – FULL LIST HERE
+2019 GWEP AWARDEES – FULL LIST HERE

-The Geriatrics Workforce Enhancement Program Coordinating Center (GWEP-CC) is supported by The John A. Hartford Foundation and serves as a strategic resource for the Health Resources and Services Administration (HRSA)’s GWEP programs.
-The goal of the GWEP-CC is to support GWEPs by providing programming and resources that are tailored to their needs and focused on preparing the healthcare workforce to care for older adults.
-In 2019, HRSA funded its second cohort of 48 GWEP programs across 35 states and 2 territories (Guam and Puerto Rico), and provided extension grants to 15 former GWEP awardees.
+The Geriatrics Workforce Enhancement Program Coordinating Center (GWEP-CC) is supported by The John A. Hartford Foundation and serves as a strategic resource for the Health Resources and Services Administration (HRSA)’s GWEP grantees.
+The goal of the GWEP-CC is to support GWEPs by providing programming and resources tailored to their needs and focused on preparing the healthcare workforce to care for older adults.
+In 2019, HRSA funded its second cohort of 48 GWEP grantees across 35 states and 2 territories (Guam and Puerto Rico), and provided extension grants to 15 former GWEP awardees.
 Three of the extension awardees have partnered with another GWEP funded in the second cohort.

 What is the Geriatrics Workforce Enhancement Program?

 GWEP awardees have the flexibility to identify education and training needs unique to their own communities.
-GWEPs and their partners include: schools of medicine, schools of nursing, primary care practices, community-based organizations, clinical settings, academia programs, long term care centers, and emergency departments.
+GWEPs and their partners include schools of medicine, schools of nursing, primary care practices, community-based organizations, clinical settings, academia programs, long term care centers, and emergency departments.

 The 48 GWEP awardees are working towards: